bernardodiasc/xslt/README.md

 ### Navigation mode simple

-The mode `simple` will print the matched xml nodes as it is.
+The mode `simple` copy the matched xml nodes as html.
+This is ok since XHTML is XML.

-Since XHTML is XML, it's ok to have a bunch of html in a xml node.

 - Match: `data/module[@name='navigation']`
 - Mode: simple